justinhaaheim/Coaching-App---React-Native/README.md

 - [ ] Add google analytics
 - [ ] Add fabric.io or Mobile Center integration (or other CI/beta testing platform)
 - [x] Add CodePush to project for direct updates to users
+- [ ] Move navigation specification to modules, out of Navigator.js

 ## Publish to iOS App Store